 Tim Brown, in his history of the Bluegrass Council, describes how the state of Kentucky was assigned to the "Midwest District", while the "Southern District... covered 14 states of the south and southwest."

-Geary continues, in "1918, a proposal was published to divide the United States into 13 Districts and place a National Field Scout Commissioner in charge of each.
+This somewhat conflicts with Geary, who states that in "1918, a proposal was published to divide the United States into 13 Districts and place a National Field Scout Commissioner in charge of each.
 In 1919, only six Districts called Field Districts appeared in the 10th Annual Report.
 A National Field Scout Executive and a Deputy was in charge of each.
 Towards the end of 1919, another plan was created to increase efficiency.
 It consisted of 12 districts matching the 12 Federal Reserve Systems bank districts.
 All 12 were operating by the end of 1920.
 In 1921, these 12 districts were re-designated 'Regions'." (ii)

 However, if you compare the boundaries of the Twelve Regions with those of the Federal Reserve banking system from 1914, these boundaries only loosely resemble each other.